ymyke/cardio/README.md

 - In `Card`: Should all the methods that need access to the vnc simply take a vnc object as a paramter?

-- Finish fight:
-  - Start by creating some computer strategy
-  - Finish when one party won
-  - => Have a new starting point for this. g.py or so.
-- Start thinking about the broader game, map, ...
-- Implement some skills that have an influence on the decks (e.g., fertility, Ouroboros, unkillable, ...) and see if they work well with the current deck implementation.

 # Architectural considerations